 There’s something else to gaze our eyes upon, apart from her story and good writing.
 It’s the design.
 She uses flawless fonts with different colors, symbols, and pictures to keep us hooked throughout.
 The takeaway?
 Everything about it.

 The page starts with a headline, then as we scroll, there’s a small intro of what they do.
+This is one of the common strategies the best about me pages use.
 Then there are pictures of cheering team members, and each with a catchy tagline.
 Then they showcase their journey — all the struggles and great achievements — from the day of ‘big idea’ to this date.

 The takeaway?
 Simply show you’re passionate about what you’re doing, you’re here to stay, and you’ll add value to the community.
 Include your story to connect deeply with your audience.
 And not to forget, a great design of your about page.